 Music, rhythm and rhyme are essential aspects of our teaching programme.
 From Petite Section to CM2 the children enjoy exploring traditional songs and presenting their favourite songs and singers.
 The French end-of-year concerts give pupils the opportunity to sing with the whole school.
 The CE1 Christmas Pantomime and the CM1 play have become annual events.
 We benefit from being able to use the theatre at the Château d'Hennemont and the three classes from across the sites combine together to perform.
 Recent productions include the pantomime, Red Riding Hood, and an adapted version of Shakespeare's 'Macbeth' under the guidance of Globe Theatre actor, Conor Short.

-A number of opportunities are available for musicians including the Lycée International orchestra, Jazz Band, classical choir and VOX, an a capella student choir open to students from all sections.
+A number of opportunities are available for musicians including the Lycée International orchestra, classical choir and VOX, an a capella student choir open to students from all sections.
 They perform regularly at Section events and put on two concerts per year - before Christmas and in late Spring - in the school's concert hall.
-The Jazz Band has performed at the renowned Jazz Festival at Marciac in south-western France.
 A number of pupils have also been selected to participate in the prestigious Orchestre des Lycées Français du Monde which performs an annual concert at the Auditorium Radio France in Paris.

 Since 2011 the British Section has worked with Beauville Arts, a performing arts organisation based in the south west of France, which specialises in running performing arts holiday camps in musical theatre, rock and dance in English for young people.
 The week-long residential camps give our students the opportunity to enhance their performing arts experience, build confidence and discover new friendships, getting to know like-minded students from other year groups or collège sites.
 At the end of the camp, the students return to the local area to perform in front of friends and family.
 For more information contact Beauville Arts.